 the district has the capacity to continue making progress in improving school performance without the accountability and assistance provided due to the school's placement in Level 4.

 (d) At the expiration of the turnaround plan, in conducting a review of the school pursuant to M.G.L. c.
 69, § 1J(l), the commissioner shall consider whether the conditions described in 603 CMR 2.05(10)(c)1 and 2 exist.
 If the commissioner determines that both of these conditions exist, he or she shall remove the school from Level 4.

+(e) Following his review, the Commissioner will make a determination as to whether the school has improved sufficiently to be removed from Level 4; remains in Level 4; or is chronically underperforming.
+The Commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
+The Commissioner may extend this period of time for good cause.

-(e) Notwithstanding the foregoing requirements of 603 CMR 2.04(10), the commissioner may remove from Level 4 any school for which he or she approves a proposal of closure.
+(f) Notwithstanding the foregoing requirements of 603 CMR 2.04(10), the commissioner may remove from Level 4 any school for which he or she approves a proposal of closure.

 (11) Effect of removal of school from Level 4; transitional period